-Retreat activities will include craft of writing seminars and creative writing workshops, literary tours of Paris.
-If you’re serious about writing and want to soak in some exquisite French culture this summer, join our retreat in Paris!
-Tuition is $3250, which includes lodging in central Paris, daily creative writing workshops and writing seminars, manuscript consultations, daily breakfast, and a walking tour of “literary” Paris.
+Retreat activities will include craft of writing seminars and creative writing workshops, and a chance to explore the literary history of Paris.
+If you’re serious about writing and want to bask in some exquisite French culture this summer, join our retreat in Paris!
+Tuition is $3,875, which includes lodging in central Paris, creative writing workshops and writing seminars with our supportive and award-winning faculty of writers and editors, and daily breakfast.

-Faculty includes internationally renowned author and writing coach Kathleen Spivack (fiction, poetry, nonfiction), Diana Norma Szokolyai (poetry, nonfiction), Rita Banerjee (poetry, nonfiction, fiction).
+Faculty includes internationally renowned authors, David Shields (personal essayist, documentary filmmaker), Diana Norma Szokolyai (poetry, nonfiction), and Rita Banerjee (poetry, nonfiction, fiction).

 1. Full Legal Name

 2. Contact & Address

 4. Prior creative writing experience and publications

 7. Contact of Two Personal References (Name, Email, Address, Phone, Relationship to Applicant)

 Due to limited seats, early applications are strongly encouraged.
 Our Scholarship deadline is March 1, 2020, and thus, we encourage applicants to complete their applications by our priority deadline of March 1, 2020.
 Our Paris retreat tends to fill up quickly, so feel free to send in your application early.